List of Dexter characters: Syl Prado

 Sylvia "Syl" Prado is Miguel Prado's wife.
 She is a real-estate agent and becomes close friends with Rita, even hiring her as her assistant.
 Later, she confides in Rita that she suspects her husband is having an affair.
 After a miscommunication with Dexter, Rita believes that Prado is cheating on his wife with LaGuerta, which she later tells Syl when trying on bridal outfits.
-Due to bad timing, she sees her husband leaving LaGuerta's house and she believes he has been cheating on her all this time and forces him out of her house.
+When she sees her husband leaving LaGuerta's house, she comes to believe he has been cheating on her all this time and forces him out of her house.
 Syl was devastated when Miguel was killed, apparently by The Skinner (really Dexter).
+She later appears in her role as a real estate agent to assist Dexter in selling his apartment.